-A virtual warehouse is a cluster of computing resources in Bytehouse that we can scale out on demand.
-A warehouse provides the required resources, such as CPU, memory, and temporary storage, to perform the following operations:
+A virtual warehouse is a cluster of computing resources in ByteHouse that we can scale out on demand.
+A virtual warehouse provides the required resources, such as CPU, memory, and temporary storage, to perform the following operations:

-Executing SQL statements that require compute resources (e.g. retrieving rows from tables and views) for short and long-running queries.
+Executing SQL statements that require computing resources (e.g. retrieving rows from tables and views) for short and long-running queries.

 Performing DML operations, such as:

 Updating rows in tables (DELETE, INSERT, UPDATE)